OussamaSlimani/DevSecOps-internship/scrum/backlog.md

 - [ ] Explore Hadolint: Learn about its features and how it works.

   - Story Points: 3
-  - Estimation: 2 days
+  - Estimation: 1 days

-- [ ] Install Hadolint.
+- [ ] Install and Configure Hadolint.

   - Story Points: 2
-  - Estimation: 1 day
+  - Estimation: 0.5 day

-- [ ] Configure Hadolint.

-  - Story Points: 3
-  - Estimation: 2 days

 - [ ] Add Hadolint to the Docker project pipeline: Integrate it into your existing pipeline.